 I created this free fitness tracker for you so you can write down exactly what your workouts are each day, how much water intake you consume in a day, and the most important parts of this tracker – reminding yourself of your GOALS and your WHY.

 I find that when I lose focus on what my goals are or what my purpose is for working out, I lose motivation more easily.
 When I say know your why, I want you to dig deep.
 Do you say to yourself you want to lose 5 pounds?
 What is it really though about those pounds that is so important?
 Maybe the deeper reason is to feel stronger or to feel more confident.
 That is your why.
 Pounds and numbers fluctuate so much and they truly do not prove the worth to the work you actually put in.
 What IS important though is that feeling of knowing you can push through, even if you didn’t think you could.
 Capturing the deeper meaning behind why you started an endeavor is important to longer lasting success.

-To receive your own tracker, simply input your information below and a download link will appear below so you can receive your very own Moving Well tracker!
+To receive your own tracker, simply input your information below and a download link will appear in your email inbox so you can receive your very own Moving Well tracker!